Laurel–Burtonsville Express Line

-The Laurel–Burtonsville Express Line, designated Route Z7, is an express peak hour-only bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station, which is served by the Red Line of the Washington Metro, and South Laurel Park & Ride Lot in Laurel, Maryland.
-The line operates every 35–45 minutes during rush hours only in the peak direction with a few trips in the off-peak direction.
-Z7 trips are roughly 65 minutes long.
-This route provides service between Silver Spring and Laurel via Burtonsville by bus.
+The Laurel–Burtonsville Express Line, designated Route Z7, was an express peak hour-only bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station, which is served by the Red Line of the Washington Metro, and South Laurel Park & Ride Lot in Laurel, Maryland.
+The line operated every 35–45 minutes during rush hours only in the peak direction with a few trips in the off-peak direction.
+Z7 trips were roughly 65 minutes long.
+This route provided service between Silver Spring and Laurel via Burtonsville by bus.

-Current Route
+Route

-Route Z7 currently operates during weekday peak hours only between Silver Spring station and South Laurel Park & Ride Lot.
-The route primarily operates in the peak direction but has a few trips operating in the off-peak direction.
-Route Z7 currently operates out of Montgomery division.
+Route Z7 operated during weekday peak hours only between Silver Spring station and South Laurel Park & Ride Lot.
+The route primarily operated in the peak direction but has a few trips that operated in the off-peak direction.
+Route Z7 operated out of Montgomery division.

-There are current restrictions for route Z7 passengers which goes as follows:
+There were current restrictions for route Z7 passengers which went as follows: